Link Search Menu Expand Document

 Stardog’s geospatial support covers the use of basic WKT formatted shapes; specifically points and rectangles.
 However, WKT can encode more complex spatial structures, most notably, polygons.

-To enable support for these more complex shapes, download JTS and include the JAR in Stardog’s classpath by placing it into the server/ext folder of the installation (you may need to create this folder) or into the folder specified by the STARDOG_EXT environment variable.
-Then set spatial.use.jts=true in your stardog.properties file.
+To enable support for these more complex shapes, set spatial.use.jts=true in your stardog.properties file.
 When you restart Stardog, it will pick up JTS and you’ll be able to use more complex WKT formatted shapes.
+If your endpoint is in Stardog Cloud, you must set spatial.use.jts at the database level.